 A thought for more effective planning

-When you are start planning a project, it is vital to clearly define the problem as the first step in the planning process.
+When you start planning a project, it is vital to clearly define the problem as the first step in the planning process.
 Until you clearly identify the problem’s core fundamentals, you are running the risk of not working effectively to reach the best solution.
 Not as easy as it may sound!